 In the identified portfolio, two loans currently stand to be not fully disbursed.
-The undrawn loan amount aggregates to 2.8% of the portfolio size.
-The drawdowns are scheduled to take place within the next two months, that is, November 2022.
+The undrawn loan amount aggregates to 3.2% of the portfolio size.
+The drawdowns are scheduled to take place by March 2024.
 An amount equal to the aggregate of all undrawn loan commitments is held in an account in the name of the issuer.